ABCmouse: Content and structure

 ABCmouse.com Early Learning Academy content currently consists of more than 10,000 learning activities and 850 lessons.
 The preschool through second grade curriculum is laid out in a sequence called the "Step by Step Learning Path".
 The Learning Path is a multi-subject set of skills that are usually taught in school.
 Parents can register up to three children.
 Children can also use any of the content outside of the set learning path.
 Activities cover reading and writing, math, art, music, social studies, science, and health.
 There are also more than 1,000 digital books, including over 100 Stepped Readers.
 The same content is available whether children log on using their computer or mobile device (iOS, Android, Kindle).

 Children navigate the site with the aid of "voice-overs, images, and text", but younger children may need help.
-Children earn tickets each time they complete a learning activity, which they can use to shop at virtual stores to decorate their room or "buy" things for their pets.
+Children earn tickets each time they complete a learning activity, which they can use to shop at virtual stores to "buy" pets, avatar items, room decorations, and more.